Rareloop/ansible-images/README.md

 ## Building

 You can build an image by doing the following: `docker build --build-arg ANSIBLE_VERSION=4.8.0 . -t tomb1n0/ansible:4.8.0`.
-Replace the ANIBLE_VERSION and tag name with whatever you need.
+Replace the ANSIBLE_VERSION and tag name with whatever you need.

 ## Usage example